 At JFPT we take a focused approach to stabilizing the area affected by a dislocation.
 Whether it was as a result of hypermobility or traumatic injury, it is important to ensure the surrounding musculature is safe and stable during the recovery process.
 A mixture of strengthening and muscular and postural reeducation is used to ensure the safety of joints.
 Soft tissue massage and modalities are used to help with symptoms.
 If necessary we will fit the patient with a brace.

 Fractures (Traumatic & Stress)

-Wrist fractures have different levels of severity and have different time tables for physical therapy treatment.
-We typically treat wrist fractures 6 weeks after surgery and work to restore the patient’s range of motion and regain strength through a series of wrist exercises and strengthening movement supervised by one of our physical therapists.
+Wrist fractures have different levels of severity and have different time frames for physical therapy treatment.
+In general wrist fractures can begin treatment after 6 weeks post operation and begin work to restore the patient’s range of motion and strength through a series of exercises supervised by our team of physical therapists and trainers.

 Ligament tears in your hand or wrist can be very debilitating and frustrating injuries.
-Tearing a ligament in your wrist or hand we advise patients to rest the injury and to use hot and cold treatments initially.
-After the wrist had healed enough we will add a strengthening program to return the injured wrist or had to its original strength and flexibility.
+Rest is important after a ligament tear in your wrist or hand.
+The use of a hot or cold treatments initially is used to help control symptoms.
+After the wrist heals enough, we will add a comprehensive strengthening program to return to full function, strength and mobility.

 Muscle Tear & Strain